Dravitar/764361/README.md

 ## Methods
 In order to meet the goals of our project, we tested and evaluated different regression algorithms.
 However, before doing that we took some measures to help with the imbalance in our target variable.
 In particular, we decided to do a stratified sampling on our data, splitting the "bins" into batches each containing 20% of the total sample.
 This helped us better divide the data into training and test sets, providing a more robust model.
 Stratified sampling allowed us to avoid underrepresenting or overrpepreseting outliers, while still maintaining the original distribution of our data, natural for the airfare market.

   We then proceeded to test different algorithms, namely Linear Regression, Decision Tree, Random Forest, KNN, and SVR.
-In order to achieve this, we imported the following libraries into our Jupyter notebook:
+In order to achieve this, we imported a number of libraries into our Jupyter notebook, including numpy, pandas, matplotlib, seaborn, and a number of regression models from sklearn.
+Users who wish to utilize our methodologies will need to ensure these libraries are installed on their device.
-* import numpy as np
-* import pandas as pd
-* import matplotlib.pyplot as plt
-* import seaborn as sns
-* from sklearn.preprocessing import StandardScaler
-* from sklearn.compose import ColumnTransformer
-* from sklearn.model_selection import train_test_split
-* from sklearn.metrics import mean_absolute_error, mean_squared_error, r2_score
-* from sklearn.linear_model import LinearRegression
-* from sklearn.tree import DecisionTreeRegressor
-* from sklearn.ensemble import RandomForestRegressor
-* from sklearn.neighbors import KNeighborsRegressor
-* from sklearn.svm import SVR
-* from sklearn.model_selection import RandomizedSearchCV
-* from sklearn.model_selection import GridSearchCV

 Another aspect to note is that we decided to discard SVR throughout the testing process.
 This is due to the extremely long run time and lower performance metrics compared to the other algorithms tried.

-After testing all the algorithms, we decided the best performing one was Random Forest (we will explain more about this decision in the following paragraph).
+After testing all the algorithms, we decided the best performing one was Random Forest (we will explain more about this decision in the following section).
 To conclude the model training, we proceeded to tune our hyperparameters.
 We did this by testing both a randomized search on hyperparameters, and grid search.
 After testing different options, we selected the following parameters for the final model: "max_depth": 30, "min_samples_leaf": 8, "min_samples_split": 15, "n_estimators": 300.

 ## Experimental Design
-After running the different algorithms, we elected Random Forest as the best performing one.
-This decision was supported by a variety of reasons.
-To begin with, we compared different evaluation metrics (*Fig 12*).
+After running the different algorithms, we selected Random Forest as the best performing one.
+This decision was supported by a variety of reasons, summarized by several different evaluation metrics (*Fig 12*).

 We considered the Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R squared.
 The R squared produced high results for all models, but due to the high number of variables (deriving from encoding the categorical variables) we considered the MAE and RMSE to be more reliable metrics.
 Regardless of the choice, it is clear from *Fig 9* that the best performing algorithm is Random Forest.
 We also compared the metrics after tuning the hyperparameters.
 Even though the MAE of the Random Forest Regressor model with default parameters is lower, the minimum samples in leaf nodes is 1.
 This means the model is susceptible to noise and the max depth is much higher.
 This could lead to overfitting and may cause problems with new data.
 The RMSE and the R-squared values are slighly improved.
 Either way, in both cases the models are robust.
 Therefore, in our final choice we prioritized having a better generelazition.